danielhejduk/pash/README.md

 # pash

+!!!
+DISCLAMER !!! - This is fork of the original pash (https://github.com/dylanaraps/pash)

 A simple password manager using GPG written in POSIX `sh`.

 - Written in safe and [shellcheck](https://www.shellcheck.net/) compliant POSIX `sh`.